 For adults older than 21, some factors are less complicated.
 When you’re 18, you are considered a legal adult and can consent to surgery.
 The FDA will allow fillers and silicone implants for adults over 21, so those issues are removed from the equation.
 But, whenever I am considering an operation on a young person – whether it be for strictly cosmetic purposes or for developmental abnormalities – there are many factors to take into consideration.

 Please make an appointment with me, Dr. Timothy Janiga, so we can discuss both your personal situation and what is most appropriate for you.

-The post The Best Season for Your Skin appeared first on Janiga MDs.
+The post How Young is Too Young for Cosmetic Surgery Procedures? appeared first on Janiga MDs.